-If a skier is not registered on EMS prior to the 48 hours before the start of the first event, the Federation's skier's places in the draw shall be determined by the Chief Judge without reference to their qualifying scores.
-2 days before the start of the first event the entry lists shall be closed at noon (12:00) and thereafter the order of competitors entered and paid will be finalised and posted.
+Two days before the start of the first event the entry lists shall be closed at noon 12:00 (competition local time) and thereafter the order of competitors entered and paid will be finalised and posted.

 The Scorer in consultation with the Chief Judge should post Preliminary Running Orders 7 days preceding the start of events with the orders clearly marked as "Preliminary and subject to change".
-No change in this order is allowed after noon of the 2 days preceding the start of events except that a team representative may:
+No change in this order is allowed after noon (competition local time) of the two days preceding the start of events except that a team representative may without penalty:

-- 1) Withdraw a skier from the competition. - 2) Replace an injured skier with a qualified official reserve from the same team with the authority of the Chief Judge and before the start of the first event, that is, before the first skier taking part in the first event has started, - 3) The substitute skier shall start first in the series in which he is qualified unless the draw has not yet been completed.
+- 1) Withdraw a skier from the competition. - 2) Replace an injured skier with a qualified official reserve from the same team with the authority of the Chief Judge and before the start of the first event, that is, before the first skier taking part in the first event has started. - 3) The substitute skier shall start first in the series in which he is qualified unless the draw has not yet been completed.

-Team or individual athletes not showing up: In the event a team or individual athletes (for whom their Federation has submitted a competition entry), fail to show up for a competition their entry fee shall still be payable in full, unless a valid written excuse is received by 12 noon of 2 days the day before the start of the competition.
+b) Team or individual athletes not showing up:

+In the event a team or individual athletes (for whom their Federation has submitted a competition entry), fail to show up for a competition their entry fee shall still be payable in full, unless a valid written excuse is received by 12 noon of two days before the start of the competition.